NOTE: We earn from qualifying purchases made via Amazon Associates and other affiliate programs. Learn more.

 It is also one of the most durable beds with a lifetime warranty to guarantee its longevity.

-Best for Heavy Sleepers: Big Fig
+8. Best for Heavier Sleepers: Big Fig

 If weight gain is an issue for you, then you need a thicker mattress that can provide extra support without sagging, bottoming-out or doing damage to your spinal alignment.